The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 The National Introduced Marine Pest Information System (NIMPIS) is a central repository of marine pest information.
 NIMPIS details the biology, ecology and distribution of marine pest species in Australia.
 It includes species that are already introduced to Australia or could pose a future risk.

-The NIMPIS surveillance data and species information are updated as required.
+The NIMPIS surveillance data and species profiles are updated as required.

 Objective 3: To outline a nationally agreed approach to marine pest surveillance